Dad passed on the following day.

 Things got better the following year.
 Lekan dropped out of CU and he started working in a building firm.
 Things got better, as he was able to enroll in UNILAG to study business administration.
 Luckily, UNILAG allowed him start from 300 level.
 That was fair enough.

 Mum and Gbemi became more like mother and daughter than rivals.
-Baby began to grow, such a beautiful baby… and Mum was excited.
+The baby began to grow, such a beautiful baby… and Mum was excited.
 Till date, they still take their anti-retroviral drugs (thank God for life).

 Things got better for me.
 I got closer to God, and I admitted that God didn’t want me to live as a lesbian, irrespective of what pop-culture said.
 He wants me to live as His child, His ambassador.
 I decided to be steadfast in the Word Study group and I also joined the hospitality group.
 Somehow…God was faithful.